 This document and the supplemental agreement constitute the sole and complete agreement between the parties, and embodies all of the terms and conditions governing the employment of employees in the Unit.

-The parties acknowledge that they have had the opportunity to present and discuss proposals on any subject, without prejudice, which is (or may be) subject to collective bargaining.
+The parties acknowledge that they have had the opportunity to present and discuss proposals on any subject, without prejudice, which are subject to negotiation.